-These bows showcase detailed craftsmanship and an emphasis toward relentless durability.
+These bows showcase detailed craftsmanship and an emphasis on relentless durability.

 Hoyt Archery was founded in 1931, by Earl Hoyt Jr. and Earl Hoyt Sr. The company was originally based in St. Louis, Missouri, though it is now headquartered in Salt Lake City, Utah.
 Hoyt experienced early success producing traditional wooden bows and cedar arrow shafts.

 However, it was cutting-edge innovation that thrust the company into the limelight.
 In 1946, Hoyt introduced Dynamic Limb Technology to the market, which balanced limbs to achieve unparalleled consistency.

 The company’s Pro Medalist recurve bows were used by Team USA archers, Doreen Wilbur and John Williams, to bring home gold medals in the 1972 Olympics.